BIO100A Survey of Bioscience Lab

 Study of the unifying principles of life with emphasis placed on the following topics: molecular biology of the cell and cellular processes, including energy metabolism, membrane transport and cell division; classical genetics; population genetics; and the mechanism of evolution and the evolutionary basis of species classification.
 This laboratory course will complement the student's knowledge of biology with demonstrations and experiments.
 Contact hours for this laboratory course (45) are based on a 3:1 ratio, i.e. 3 lab hours = 1 lecture hour equivalent.

-- Compare and contrast plant and animal cells.
+- Explain the cell structure of prokaryotes and eukaryotes, including differences between plant and animal cells.

-- Predict patterns of inheritance in both Mendelian and post Mendelian genetics.
+- Predict patterns of inheritance according to Mendelian genetics.

 - Describe and correlate the structure and function of biologically important molecules, including DNA and enzymes.

 - Explain fundamental body organization and tissues in macroscopic eukaryotic organisms (i.e., fungi, plants, animals).

 - Compare and contrast morphology, physiology, and phylogenetic relationships among major taxonomic groups of plants and animals.